 Now that our users are configured, it’s time to start setting up our workstations.
 The first thing we should do is place the end users into the appropriate group.

-By default there are several built-in groups which divide the clients, by their Windows OS, Activation status, whether or not they are currently online or offline, and a single group containing all clients.
+By default, there are several built-in groups that divide the clients, by their Windows OS, Activation status, whether or not they are currently online or offline, and a single group containing all clients.